EU telecoms reform to address competition from WhatsApp, Skype

-BRUSSELS (Reuters) - The European Commission will take into account increased competition from cable operators and alternative services such as WhatsApp (FB.O) when it overhauls Europe’s telecoms rules next year, a move that will be cheered by the telecoms industry.
+BRUSSELS, April 17 (Reuters) - The European Commission will take into account increased competition from cable operators and alternative services such as WhatsApp when it overhauls Europe’s telecoms rules next year, a move that will be cheered by the telecoms industry.

 A draft seen by Reuters of the Commission’s strategy for creating a digital single market says telecom operators compete with “over-the-top” services “without being subject to the same regulatory regime”.